SingularityF/PixivWallpaper/Server/pipeline/README.md

 `docker build -t pixivwallpaper .`

-`docker run -d -it --mount type=bind,src=mount-location,target=/usr/local/PixivWallpaper/images --name pw pixivwallpaper`
+`docker run -d -it --privileged --name pw pixivwallpaper`

-5. Run `crontab -e` and add the line in file `cron`, replace `COMMAND_TO_MOUNT` with command in step 1
+5. Run `crontab -e` and add the line in file `cron`

 6. Schedule task to start instance every hour at 5 minutes (in cron term, `5 * * * *`)